5 benefits of brand consistency and how to maintain it

 What is brand consistency?

-Brand consistency is about making sure your brand sounds, looks, and feels the same across every consumer touchpoint.
+Brand consistency is about making sure your brand sounds, looks, and feels the same across every consumer touchpoint – from POS marketing to big-budget OOH campaigns.
 It’s about reinforcing your brand’s core values in everything from products and services through to your daily social posts.

 Staying consistent with elements like logos, colors, and tone of voice makes it easier for people to recognize your brand across different channels (and maybe even different parts of the world).
 But the benefits of brand consistency go way beyond mere recognition.